HarshaMurupudi/2048-game/README.md

 # 2048 Game

 A single player puzzle game that you can play with you arrow keys.
-The objective of the game is to move the tiles on the grid to create a tile wiht 2048.
+The objective of the game is to move the tiles on the grid to create a tile with 2048.

 **Features**
 1. 2048 game